 Note these options relate to personal pensions rather than occupational pensions which may have different rules.
-The Vantage SIPP (Self Invested Personal Pension) is for investors who prefer to make their own investment decisions, without personal financial advice.
-If you are happy to do this and manage your own pension, the Vantage SIPP could be for you.
+The HL SIPP (Self Invested Personal Pension) is for investors who prefer to make their own investment decisions, without personal financial advice.
+If you are happy to do this and manage your own pension, the HL SIPP could be for you.
 If you do not need the flexibility of a SIPP, you might consider a stakeholder pension.
 If you have access to an employer’s pension scheme you should always consider that first.

 Investing for a pension is an essential part of modern-day financial life.
 It almost goes without saying that if you want to enjoy a comfortable retirement, then starting to save early and ensuring you keep putting money aside is vital.

 However, some aspects of pension planning may not be so obvious.
 Here we highlight some lesser-known pension facts and explain how they could help you fund a more comfortable retirement.

 1. You’ve got five years to claim tax relief

 One of the biggest attractions of using a pension to save for retirement is the upfront tax relief.

 All UK residents under 75 receive 20% when they contribute up to what they earn into a pension.
 This is claimed by your pension provider and automatically added to your pension pot.
 For example, if you invest £8,000 an extra £2,000 will be added to make a £10,000 total contribution.